Best Identity Theft Protection Services

 With Identity Guard, you can choose one of their plans both for individuals and for family.
 They offer their clients risk management tools, online dashboards, personal threats detection, and a mobile app with phishing sensors.

-Depending on the chosen plan, they will alert you in case of high-risk transactions, bank account takeovers, requests to open a bank account in your name, your personal information in the dark web, and much more.
+Depending on the chosen plan, they will alert you when they detect high-risk transactions, bank account takeovers, requests to open a bank account in your name, your personal information in the dark web, and much more.

 - Save 17% by paying annually